learn-co-curriculum/dsc-repo-readability-v2-2/README.md

 ### Docstrings

 Docstrings are multi-line comments that usually explain what a _function_, _class_, or _module_ is intended to do.
 Whenever you type `shift+tab` in a code cell and get the documentation?
-The documentation is populated by docstrings writen in the code itself.
+The documentation is populated by docstrings written in the code itself.
 Examine [the source code for the Pandas groupby object](https://github.com/pandas-dev/pandas/blob/master/pandas/core/groupby/groupby.py#L1168) to see docstrings in action.

 ```